What Are People Looking for in Home Security Systems?

 Keep Valuables Out Of Sight

 We understand wanting to show off decorations in a home, but all those shiny trinkets look very attractive to potential thieves, as well!
 Ensure you keep valuables out of plan sight, and consider locking the most valuable items in an alternate hiding space.
+Buying a gun safe can also be a good idea to help secure firearms as well as small items of value.
 Consider your trash, too; don't leave boxes for fancy electronics or other valuable items so that scouting burglars can see them.

 Don’t Give Them The Key!